lsikes0707/Testing-Resources/README.md

 - **API Test Suite** – Python template using `requests` and `pytest` for REST API testing.
 - **UI Test Automation Sample** – Example using Selenium to verify basic UI functionality.
-- **JIRA Bug Report Template** – Standardized markdown format for consistent, high-quality bug reporting.
+- **JIRA Templates** – Standardized templates for consistent, convenient, customizable, high-quality bug reporting and testing.

 These resources are for personal learning, team onboarding, or open source QA contributions.